What’s My Top Priority?

 Are we good enough friends to help them get close enough to be touched by our Savior?

-This one sentence does a great job of summing up the Great News – “For God so loved the world that he gave his one and only son, that whoever believes in him shall not perish but have eternal life.”
-John 3:16.
+There is one sentence in the Bible that tells us the theme of the whole book.
+“For God so loved the world that he gave his one and only son, that whoever believes in him shall not perish but have eternal life.”
+John 3:16

-If you wanted to memorize just one verse of the entire Bible, this would be it.
+If you want to remember just one verse of the entire Bible, this would be it.
+This is the Gospel, the Good News

 God loved us so much that he sent his only son, Jesus Christ, to pay the price for all of our sins for all time on the cross.
 Because of Jesus’ sacrifice and resurrection, those of us who put our faith in him can have an eternal relationship with God which starts here on earth and ends in heaven …. forever.

-The reality of this unfilled God-sized hole in people’s lives explains a lot of what you and I are seeing in our world right now.
-People are looking for something and they aren’t finding it so there is anger, frustration, confusion and unrest.
+This emptiness explains a lot of what we’re seeing go on in our world right now, doesn’t it?
+People are looking for something and they aren’t finding it so there is growing anger, frustration, confusion and unrest.
 Evil thrives in this kind of environment.
+This will continue until they look to Jesus to fill that hole.
+He’s the only answer.

 I cannot remember a time in my life when it was more important for those of us who have put our faith in Jesus to share our stories, share the Good News, share our trust in God and share that we know how this story is going to end.
-Judging those who do not know Jesus is not the right response to what we see happening in our world.
-Jesus reminds us today that loving those who haven’t accepted the free gift of salvation yet is the right answer.
+Jesus tells us today that loving those who haven’t accepted the free gift of salvation yet – like God does – is what we are supposed to be doing.

-You and I can see the darkness that Satan is masterminding in our broken world.
-Satan is winning some battles, but we have nothing to fear – God has already won the war.
+God has already claimed victory, we’re just living through the mess that Satan is masterminding.
+Satan is winning some battles, but we have nothing to fear – God has won the war.

 Amen!
 Hallelujah!